 The applicant must also deliver a Termination Package (Employer) to the employer before they file their application with the Board.
-This Package may be delivered by hand delivery, courier or facsimile transmissionany means permitted by Rule 6.4.
+This Package may be delivered by any means permitted by Rule 6.4.

 The Termination Package (Employer) consists of the following materials arranged in the following order: